Emissions

 In Switzerland we have an emissions limit of 55 decibels in residential areas (45 decibels at night), which must be adhered to by law.
 The noise pollution from a busy street is over 80 decibels.
 Where necessary, Swissgrid employs all technical means to limit the corona effect.
 Corona noises are not present in underground lines.

-The following movies show the sound intensity of high voltage power lines compared to more common ambient noise:
+The following video shows the sound intensity of high voltage power lines compared to more common ambient noise.

 Examples for Corona noises